This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 We can’t wait to see you.

-Read our gardeners' blog for more details and find out what's happening for a renewed White Garden and Purple Border next season and how are new roses are getting on.
+Read our gardeners' blog for more details and find out what's happening for a renewed White Garden and Purple Border next season and how our new roses are getting on.

 Grab your wellies and shake off the cobwebs with a walk around our 450 acre estate.

 There's plenty to see from lakes to woodland, orchards to farmland.
-You might even spot the odd animal too!
-Keep an eye out for the fairy doors and the odd crocodile lurking in the lake.
+You might even spot the odd animal, with sheep and pigs finding a home around the farm.
+Keep an eye out for the fairy doors too.

 Our exhibitions will remain open throughout the year.